jcubic/jquery-terminal-wiki/Getting-Started.md

 * split_command
 * parse_command

-x_command will create object from string
+x_command will create an object from a parsed string

 ```
 {name, args, rest, command, args_quotes}
 ```

-* name - text before first space
+* name - text before the first space
-* args - array of arguments
+* args - the array of arguments parsed with x_arguments
-* rest - text without name and space as is
+* rest - the rest of the text without name and space as is
-* command - the same as input string.
+* command - the input string as is
 * args_quotes - array of strings with quote used ' or "

-x_arguments functions will create array from arguments split on space. x_command functions use x_arguments functions to get arguments array.
+x_arguments functions will create an array from the arguments splitted on space. x_command functions use x_arguments functions to process the arguments array.

-The processing handle spaces inside regular expressions and strings.
+The processing can handle spaces inside regular expressions and strings.

-Another functions added in version 1.17.0 is $.terminal.parse_options parse arguments if accept two arguments string or array and object with options.
-Right now there is only one option which is boolean which should be array of strings, that indicate that option don't have argument.
+Another function was added in version *1.17.0*: `$.terminal.parse_options`.
+It parses the arguments and accepts two parameters either a string or an array and an object with options.
+Right now, there is only one option available which is `boolean`.
+It should be an array of strings, to indicate options that don't have argument.

-parse_options is very simple and works similar to [yargs parser](https://www.npmjs.com/package/yargs-parse).
-It returns object with field `_` that is array of free options and each option is saved as key with value be true or string:
+`parse_options` is very simple and is very similar to [yargs parser](https://www.npmjs.com/package/yargs-parse).
+It returns an object with a field `_`as an array for the "free" options and each said "free" options is saved as a key with value set to `true`.
+The other options appear as key with their value as string:

 ```javascript
 $.terminal.parse_options(["-x", "foo", "-aby", "bar"], {boolean: ['y']});